edgexfoundry/developer-scripts/compose-builder/README.md

 ```
 ```
 pull [options] [services]
-Pulls the EdgeX service images as specified :
+Pulls the EdgeX service images as specified by:
 Options:
     no-secty:   Pulls images for Non-Secure Mode, otherwise pull images for Secure Mode
     arm64:      Pulls ARM64 version of images